jonathaneunice/namedentities/README.rst

 Notes
 =====

- * 1.6.6 tweaks docs and inaugurates testing under Travis CI.
+ * 1.6.6 improves docs and inaugurates testing under Travis CI.

  * 1.6.5 updates the testing matrix, packaging, and documentation.
    All vestiges of support for Python 2.5 and PyPy 1.9 and earlier